your-editor/yed/README.md

 The following will show how basic configuration can be done in `init`.

-A typical `init.c` look something like this:
+A typical `init.c` looks something like this:
 ```c
 #include <yed/plugin.h>